mitarnik04/MicroUnit/docs/output.md

 Implement the `ITestWriter` interface with the methods below to create a custom writer.

-Your custom test writer can then be passed to the configuration just like the build in ones.
+Your custom output writer can then be passed to the configuration just like the build in ones.

-> **Note:** See [Configuration: WithTestWriters](configuration.md#withtestwritersitestwriter-writers) and [Configuration: AddTestWriter](configuration.md#addtestwriteritestwriter-writer) for more details.

 ### `writeResult(TestResult $result)`